U.S./Domestic Off-Campus Study

 The Skidmore-Spelman Exchange Program

 The Skidmore-Spelman Exchange is a one-to-one exchange that allows female Skidmore students to attend Spelman College, located in Atlanta, Georgia, for a semester or academic year, offering those students a unique opportunity to study at a historically black college with an excellent national reputation.
 In return, Spelman students would study at Skidmore for a semester or academic year – either on the Saratoga campus or through one of our Skidmore study abroad programs.
+The exchange program is administered through Skidmore College's office of Off-Campus Study & Exchanges and Spelman College's Office of Undergraduate Studies.
+Please see Spelman's brochure for domestic exchange for visiting students.

 Founded in 1881, Spelman College is an outstanding historically black college for women; Spelman promotes academic excellence in the liberal arts.
 This predominantly residential private college provides students with an academic climate that develops their intellectual and leadership potential.
 Spelman offers an educational experience characterized by excellence.
 It reinforces a sense of pride and hope, develops character, and inspires the love of learning.
 The programs of the College rest on the expectation that the students, the community, and society at large will benefit from a liberal arts education.
 Spelman has been and expects to continue to be a major resource for educating women leaders.